tier4/agnocast/README.md

 ROS 2 Jazzy (Ubuntu 24.04) is now supported in the main branch and will be included in the v2.2.0 release.

+> **Warning**: Agnocast service/client is not officially supported yet and the API may change in the future.
+Use at your own risk.

 ---

 ## For Users